Global search

 The deadline to register to participate in the proposed settlement of the Esanda car loans (ANZ and Macquarie Bank) flex commissions class action has passed.

-Group members were able to register their claims between 14 February 2025 and 14 March 2025.
+Group Members were able to register their claims up until 14 March 2025.
 This was a Court ordered deadline, and Maurice Blackburn does not have the discretion to accept registrations after this time.

-We are unable to provide group members with an estimate of the amount of money they will receive if found eligible to participate in the proposed settlement.
+We are unable to provide Registered Group Members with an estimate of the amount of money they will receive if found eligible to participate in the proposed settlement.
 This is because any amount of compensation they receive will depend on a range of factors, including the:

 The Court approved the following deductions from the settlement sum.